-1. The parties concerned should have a reasonably adequate time to prepare for the hearing.
+- 1. The parties concerned should have a reasonably adequate time to prepare for the hearing.
 The Committee Chair should negotiate a mutually acceptable time for hearing the case.
-Every effort should be made to handle cases as quickly and expeditiously as possible.

-2. During the proceedings, the faculty member would be permitted to have an academic advisor (anyone teaching six hours or more) of their choice.

-3. The hearing will be audio recorded as long as consent is obtained by all parties present.

-4. The faculty member would be afforded an opportunity to obtain necessary witnesses and documentation or other evidence, and the administration of the institution will, insofar as it is possible for it to do so, secure the cooperation of such witnesses and make available necessary documents and other evidence within its control.
-The principal parties in the case would have the right to confront and cross-examine all the witnesses.

-5. In the conduct of the hearing, the primary purpose would be to determine all facts relevant to the issue at hand.
+Every effort should be made to handle cases as quickly and expeditiously as possible. - 2.
+During the proceedings, the faculty member would be permitted to have an academic advisor (anyone teaching six hours or more) of their choice. - 3.
+The hearing will be audio recorded as long as consent is obtained by all parties present. - 4.
+The faculty member would be afforded an opportunity to obtain necessary witnesses and documentation or other evidence, and the administration of the institution will, insofar as it is possible for it to do so, secure the cooperation of such witnesses and make available necessary documents and other evidence within its control.
+The principal parties in the case would have the right to confront and cross-examine all the witnesses. - 5.
+In the conduct of the hearing, the primary purpose would be to determine all facts relevant to the issue at hand.
 Every effort would be made to obtain the most reliable evidence available.
-The Committee would not be bound to strict rules of legal evidence.

-6. Findings of fact and the decision must be based solely on the hearing record.

-7. The Committee will report its findings and recommendations to the principal parties in the case and to the President of the College.
+The Committee would not be bound to strict rules of legal evidence. - 6.
+Findings of fact and the decision must be based solely on the hearing record. - 6.
+The Committee will report its findings and recommendations to the principal parties in the case and to the President of the College.
 The President will decide.
 There will be no appeal from the President's decision.

-1.7.6.13 Student Complaints Outside Jurisdiction of Harassment or Academic Matters staff together, may discuss the matter with the Provost.
+1.7.6.13 Student Complaints Outside Jurisdiction of Harassment or Academic Matters

+A student who has a complaint which falls outside the jurisdiction of harassment or academic matters, but is a violation of a regulation in the Faculty and Staff handbooks, against a member of the faculty or faculty and staff together, may discuss the matter with the Provost.
 If the Provost determines that there is sufficient cause to require a hearing, the Provost will file a charge with the Professional Relations Committee.
 The student may bring a faculty or staff member as personal counsel to the hearings conducted by the Professional Relations Committee on this charge.